Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 You can imagine how if they’re aren’t secured close enough to the diamond, it would be easy for them to catch.

-To avoid this challenge with prongs, keep them in top shape.
-If they experience wear and tear and start to bend backward from the diamond, don’t wear it until you have them repaired.
+To avoid this challenge, keep them in top shape.
+If they experience wear and tear and start to bend backward, don’t wear it until you have them repaired.

 This isn’t a problem with channel settings.
 The smooth edges of the crevice, like the one seen in this channel set engagement ring, won’t snag.